Skip to content

 Three Historic Moments That Changed Basking Ridge & America

-On the internet, we’ve created the #3LOCALHISTORYEVENTCHALLENGE where you share your town’s three most historic events.
-As the historian for Bernards Township, representing Bernards Towns#hip and its four hamlets is a great honor and I’m always looking for ways to showcase local history to residents, neighbors, and friends that haven’t lived in or grown up in the township.
-So one morning, I got to thinking about what everyone in the township should know about the collective history of Bernards Township.
-Then it hit me, “What are the three most historical events in our township’s history?”
+On the internet, we’ve created the #3LOCALHISTORYEVENTCHALLENGE, where you share your town’s three most historic events.
+As the historian for Bernards Township, representing Bernards Towns#hip and its four hamlets is a great honor.
+We’re always looking for ways to showcase local history to residents, neighbors, and friends who haven’t lived in or grown up in the township.
+So, one morning, I got to thinking about what everyone in the township should know about the collective history of Bernards Township.
+Then it hit me, “What are the three most historical events in our township?”

 Don’t get me wrong, there are many great moments in our collective local history.
-But what about people who just moved here.
+But what about people who just moved here?
 But it’s deeper than that.
-I think that lifetime residents might not know what we’ve found during our research.
-Then a light bulb went on in my brain and I said to myself, “Holly cow, Basking Ridge has so many great historical moments so as the Township Historian I have a new mission – I have to tell everyone about the three greatest historical moments in Basking Ridge history”.
+I think lifetime residents might not know what we’ve found during our research.
+Then a light bulb went on in my brain, and I said, “Holly cow, Basking Ridge has so many great historical moments, so as the Township Historian, I have a new mission – I have to tell everyone about the three greatest historical moments in Basking Ridge history”.

 “Holly cow, Basking Ridge has so many great historic moments so as the Township Historian – I have to tell everyone about the three greatest historical moments in Basking Ridge history.